 It is crucial that considerable investment is made in the early stages of the process, and each step is thoroughly considered from every angle prior to moving forward.
 Doing so allows a company to evaluate and weight the risk versus reward of proceeding with new product ideas before investing substantial amounts to time and financial resources on products that may eventually fail.

-Before we get further into the stages and lifecycle of new product development, we’ll first take a big picture look as what NPD entails, and why it is integral to the success and profitability of nearly every business.
+After we go over the 7 stages of new product development processes, we will take a look at the big picture as to what NPD entails, and why it is integral to the success and profitability of nearly every business.

 Stage One: Idea Generation